 A vulnerability in the High Availability (HA) service of Cisco Smart Software Manager On-Prem could allow an unauthenticated, remote attacker to access a sensitive part of the system with a high-privileged account.
 The vulnerability is due to a system account that has a default and static password and is not under the control of the system administrator.
 An attacker could exploit this vulnerability by using this default account to connect to the affected system.
 A successful exploit could allow the attacker to obtain read and write access to system data, including the configuration of an affected device.
 The attacker would gain access to a sensitive portion of the system, but the attacker would not have full administrative rights to control the device.

-Disclosure Date: May 08, 2019 (last updated February 13, 2020)
+Disclosure Date: September 18, 2020 (last updated October 07, 2020)

-Disclosure Date: April 21, 2017 (last updated May 30, 2020)
+Disclosure Date: April 14, 2020 (last updated July 24, 2020)

-Disclosure Date: April 21, 2020 (last updated May 30, 2020)
+Disclosure Date: August 17, 2020 (last updated August 28, 2020)